What Is Self-awareness And Why Everything Starts With It

 The term “self-awareness” has gained prominence in management and leadership jargon, and it’s not without merit.
 However, while many leaders may brag about their self-awareness, only 10 to 15 percent, truly meet the criteria

-Studies done by The Eurich group indicate that possessing a clear understanding of oneself leads to increased confidence and creativity.
+Studies by The Eurich group indicate that having a clear understanding of oneself leads to increased confidence and inner peace.
 Individuals with high self-awareness tend to exhibit honesty and integrity, making them more reliable.
-Moreover, they excel in their professional roles, earn promotions, and prove to be effective leaders, resulting in more contented employees and higher profits for their companies.
+They also excel professionally, earning promotions and becoming effective leaders.
+This leads to happier employees and increased company profits.

 Personal Growth: Self-awareness allows individuals to understand their strengths, weaknesses, values, and beliefs.
 This knowledge is foundational for personal growth, enabling individuals to set realistic goals, work on areas that need improvement, and continually evolve.

 Emotional Intelligence: Being aware of one’s own emotions and understanding how they influence behavior is a key aspect of emotional intelligence.
-This skill helps in managing emotions effectively, making better decisions, and navigating social situations with empathy.
+This skill helps manage emotions effectively, make better decisions, and navigate social situations with empathy.

-Effective Communication: Self-aware individuals are better communicators.
-They can express themselves clearly, understand how their words and actions impact others, and are more open to receiving constructive feedback.
+Effective Communication: Self-aware individuals are the best communicators.
+They can express themselves clearly while understanding how their words and actions impact others.
+They’re more open to receiving constructive feedback and can make a great impact in social and professional setups.

 How To Become More Self-Aware?

-Alright, now that we understand how pivotal self-awareness is for our growth journey, let’s roll up our sleeves and get practical.
-Becoming self-aware isn’t rocket science, but it does require a bit of introspection and willingness to explore the depths of your being.
+Alright, now that we understand how pivotal self-awareness is for our personal growth, let’s roll up our sleeves and get practical.
+Becoming self-aware isn’t rocket science, but it does require a lot of introspection and willingness to explore the depths of your being.

 You might be wondering, how self-aware am I?
 Consider evaluating your level of self-awareness by taking this test created iNLP Center.
 The assessment will help you ”become aware” of your self-awareness level, and what you can do to improve it.

-Now, congrats If you are satisfied with your self-awareness level!
-But If you discover that there’s some inner work to be done, here are a couple of strategies that can assist you in enhancing your self-awareness.
+Now, congrats, if you are satisfied with your self-awareness level!
+But if you discover that there’s some inner work to be done, here are a few suggested strategies that can assist you in enhancing your self-awareness.

 1. Start Journaling